 Join us in June for the 14th annual Grand Illinois Trail and Parks (GITAP) Bike Tour.
 Our 2016 route will cover almost entirely new ground, highlighting some of the best sections and attractions of Illinois’ Route 66 Trail – a.k.a. the “Mother Road” – an international draw for bike tourists.
 GITAP 2016 will also feature the I&M Canal Trail, the Mackinaw Valley Trail, and more.
-This unforgettable six-day ride will make a loop starting and ending in Coal City, with stops in Oglesby, Washington, the Bloomington-Normal area (two nights), and Pontiac.
+This unforgettable six-day ride will make a loop starting and ending at Coal City High School, with stops in Oglesby, Washington, the Bloomington-Normal area (two nights), and Pontiac.
 Enjoy days filled with bike touring, good food and fellowship, all in support of Ride Illinois.

 Register online today!